Battle of Blenheim: Aftermath

-Although the war dragged on for years, the Battle of Blenheim was probably its most decisive victory; Marlborough and Prince Eugene had saved the Habsburg Empire and thereby preserved the Grand Alliance from collapse.
+The Battle of Blenheim was perhaps the most important battle in the early years of the war, as Marlborough and Prince Eugene had saved the Habsburg Empire and thereby preserved the Grand Alliance from collapse.
 Munich, Augsburg, Ingolstadt, Ulm and the remaining territory of Bavaria soon fell to the Allies.
 By the Treaty of Ilbersheim, signed on 7 November, Bavaria was placed under Austrian military rule, allowing the Habsburgs to use its resources for the rest of the conflict.

 The remnants of Maximilian and Marsin's wing limped back to Strasbourg, losing another 7,000 men through desertion.
 Despite being offered the chance to remain as ruler of Bavaria, under the strict terms of an alliance with Austria, Maximilian left his country and family in order to continue the war against the Allies from the Spanish Netherlands where he still held the post of governor-general.
 Tallard – who, unlike his subordinates, was not ransomed or exchanged – was taken to England and imprisoned in Nottingham until his release in 1711.

 The 1704 campaign lasted longer than usual, for the Allies sought to extract the maximum advantage.
 Realising that France was too powerful to be forced to make peace by a single victory, Prince Eugene, Marlborough and Prince Louis met to plan their next moves.
 For the following year Marlborough proposed a campaign along the valley of the Moselle to carry the war deep into France.
 This required the capture of the major fortress of Landau which guarded the Rhine, and the towns of Trier and Trarbach on the Moselle itself.
 Trier was taken on 27 October and Landau fell on 23 November to Prince Louis and Prince Eugene; with the fall of Trarbach on 20 December, the campaign season for 1704 came to an end.
 The planned offensive never materialised as the Grand Alliance's army had to depart the Moselle to defend Liège from a French counteroffensive.
 The war raged on for another decade.